Writing conditional sentences with “if” can cause a variety of common language errors

 In (b), the underlined hypothetical event (after if) happens before the other event in the sentence, whereas in (c) (after in case) it happens after.
 This means if highlights a cause, while in case highlights a result.
-What they have in common is that the cause/result may not happen at all.
+What they have in common is that they both refer to the future, so that the cause/result may not happen at all.
 In case means “to prepare for the possibility that …”.

 2. Similarity of “if” to “whether”